nyris/SDK.Android/README.md

 The extracted object has:
 * `confidence` is the probability of the top item.
 Value range between : `0-1`.
 * `region` is a Bounding box.
-It represents the location and  thesize of the object in the sent image.
+It represents the location and the size of the object in the sent image.

 ### Mark sent image for manual matching :